mayoayodele/RKEDA/README.md

 # RKEDA
-This is a python implementation of the RK-EDA for solving the QAP
+This is a python implementation of the RK-EDA for solving the QAP and PFSP

 The implementation can be adapted for solving any permutation problem by passing in the objective function in Algorithm.run_algorithm

 An example of how to run the RK-EDA is presented in SolveQAP.py

+An example of how to run the RK-EDA is presented in SolvePFSP.py

 The algorithm is sensitive to sigma.
 See the following papers for more details